hasiotis/blog/content/tech/my-lab-setup/index.md

 $ apt-get install pdns-server pdns-backend-sqlite3
 {{< /code >}}

-Below is part of the */etc/powerdns/pdns.conf* where we make sure PowerDNS it available on port 5300.
+Below is part of the */etc/powerdns/pdns.conf* where we make sure PowerDNS is available on port 5300.
 This way we still use pdns-recursor for our DNS requests, but only for the *pve.loc* we send requests to pdns.
 Sure *.loc* is not a good idea but is small and sweet.

 {{< code language="shell" line-numbers="false">}}